mxschll/logseq-ticktick-plugin/readme.md

 ## Features

 - [x] Create tasks in TickTick from Logseq
-- [x] Set the priority of the task-
+- [x] Set the priority of the task
 - [x] Create subtasks

 Future features: